Brain Injury Training

 Improvements for Kids & Adults with Traumatic Brain Injury

-Over a six-year period, 273 children and adults came to LearningRx diagnosed with TBIs.
+Over a nine-year period, 386 children and adults came to LearningRx diagnosed with traumatic brain injury (TBI).
 We measured the cognitive skills of these clients before and after brain training.
 Here’s what we discovered:

-- Among 273 clients with TBI, the most dramatic improvements were seen in long-term memory, IQ score, auditory processing, and broad attention.
+- Among 386 clients with TBI, the most dramatic improvements were seen in long-term memory, auditory processing, and broad attention.

-- IQ scores improved by an average of 10 standard points after LearningRx brain training.
+- IQ scores also improved after LearningRx brain training.